Euromaidan: Legacy

+Slogans and symbols

 A chant that was commonly chanted among protesters was “Slava Ukraini!
 Heroiam slava!” - "Glory to Ukraine, Glory to Heroes!"
 The chant has extended beyond Ukrainians and has been used by Crimean Tatars and Russians.

 The red-and-black battle flag of the Ukrainian Insurgent Army (UPA) is another popular symbol among protesters, and the wartime insurgents have acted as a large inspiration for Euromaidan protesters.
 Serhy Yekelchyk of the University of Victoria says the use of UPA imagery and slogans was more of a potent symbol of protest against the current government and Russia rather than adulation for the insurgents themselves, explaining "The reason for the sudden prominence of [UPA symbolism] in Kyiv is that it is the strongest possible expression of protest against the pro-Russian orientation of the current government."
 The colours of the flag symbolise Ukrainian red blood spilled on Ukrainian black earth.

 Reactions

 In a poll published on 24 February 2014 by the state-owned Russian Public Opinion Research Center, only 15% of those Russians polled said 'yes' to the question: "Should Russia react to the overthrow of the legally elected authorities in Ukraine?"